Virtual reality therapy: Surgery

-Efficacy
+Efficiency

 Randomized, tightly controlled, acrophobia treatment trials at Kaiser Permanente provided >90% effectiveness, conducted in 1993–94.
 (Ext.
 Ref.
 2, pg.
 71) Of 40 patients treated, 38 showed marked reduction in phobic reaction to heights and self-reported reaching their goals.
 Research found that VRT allows patients to achieve victory over virtual height situations they could not confront in real life, and that gradually increasing the height and danger in a virtual environment produced increasing victories and greater self-confidence in the patient that they could actually confront the situation in real life.
 "Virtual therapy interventions empower people.
 The simulation technology of virtual reality lends itself to mastery oriented treatment ...
 Rather than coping with threats, phobics manage progressively more threatening aspects in a computer-generated environment ...
 The range of applications can be extended by enhancing the realness and interactivity so that actions elicit reactions from the environments in which individuals immerse themselves" (Ext.
 Ref.
 3, pg.
 331–332).